jsliang/sublime-pelican/README.md

 *   **filepath_filter**

-    Filename filter for Pelican articles, written in a Python regular expression.
+    Filepath filter for Pelican articles, written in a Python regular expression.
-    This is to prevent automatic slug generation annoyly effects other Markdown/reStrcturedText files that are not Pelican articles.
+    This is to prevent automatic slug generation annoyly affects other Markdown/reStrcturedText files that are not Pelican articles.

     By default, only Markdown/reStructuredText files under `content/` directory are deemed as Pelican article files.